awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

 ## Step 6: Start an Execution of Your Local State Machine<a name="run-local-statemachine"></a>

-Once you have created a state machine, start an execution referencing the endpoint and state machine ARN\.
+Once you have created a state machine, start an execution\.
+You'll need to reference the endpoint and state machine ARN when using the following **aws stepfunctions** command:

 ```
 aws stepfunctions --endpoint http://localhost:8083 start-execution --state-machine arn:aws:states:us-east-1:123456789012:stateMachine:HelloWorld --name test
 ```

-This starts an execution of your `HelloWorld` state machine and gives it the name `test`\.
+This starts an execution named `test` of your `HelloWorld` state machine\.

 ```
 {